jowin202/OpenSprite/README.md

 An open source sprite editor to generate sprites for the Commodore C64.

-This GPL3 project uses the open source version of [Qt](https://download.qt.io).
+This GPL3 project uses the open source version of the [Qt Framework](https://download.qt.io).